Jahan2003/Disney-Plus-Clone/README.md

 Live Demo: https://disneyplus-clone-4db18.web.app/

 # Description
-This is a mobile-Responsive Disney Plus clone using ReactJs ,Styled Components,Redux and Firebase
+This is a mobile-Responsive Disney Plus clone built using ReactJs ,Styled Components,Redux and Firebase